MyPublicGitHubAcct/rust_test/readme.md

 This collection type allows for storing information like key/value pairs.
 A hashing function determines how this is stored in memory.

-the example below is from the book.
+The example below is from the book.
 The key is the first item (color) & the associated value is the second (the integer).

 ```rust
 let mut scores = HashMap::new();